 Our heart beats to drive out drug addiction in our community!

-XChange Recovery has been working diligently in the fight to walk alongside people fighting addiction in Washington State.
-We work to help people overcome their addiction, rebuild their lives and restore their families.
+XChange Recovery has been working diligently alongside people fighting addiction in Washington State.
+We strive to help people overcome their addiction, rebuild their lives and restore their families.
 Once they establish their own recovery, they are able to walk alongside others and give back to their community.
 Showing others that "we do recover" is an important component of our mission.
 People regain their own lives and then make a difference in others lives as they lift up the banner of recovery.